Muratsaaglam/muratsaaglam/README.md

 #### Software Developer
 ![Jr. iOS Developer](https://files.fm/thumb_show.php?i=fg4h7rak6)

-I have been in the Jr. iOS Developer field since 2022.
+I have been in the Jr. Software Developer field since 2022.
 I can say that my journey in the Jr. iOS Developer field took off when I started working as the Digital Marketing Specialist of E-Commerce Departmant at Kayalar Kimya

 🔭 Skills: Swift / Xcode / JS / iOS / Mobile Developer